-"We are not starting from scratch; great leadership is here for us to rally behind and support, to collaborate with."
-This was the remark of one of the invited community leaders at the Miami Leadership Summit held on January 17, 2012, at the Center for Leadership at Florida International University (FIU).
-The summit was the brain child of FIU's President Emeritus, Modesto A. Maidique, and was one of the most important and productive meetings of recent years, gathering nearly 100 of Greater Miami's top business, community, and civic leaders.
+"We are not starting from scratch; great leadership is here for us to rally behind, support, and to collaborate with."
+This was the remark of one of the invited community leaders at the Miami Leadership Summit held on January 17, 2012, and hosted by the Center for Leadership at FIU.
+The summit was the brainchild of FIU's President Emeritus, Modesto A. Maidique, and was one of the most important and productive meetings of recent years, gathering nearly 100 of Greater Miami's top business, community, and civic leaders.

-The same case, Miami: Leadership in a Global Community, used as the basis for discussion at the Miami Leadership Summit held January 17, 2012 at the Center for Leadership is available to you and your organization.
-Click on this link: Miami: Leadership in a Global Community.
+Miami: Leadership in a Global Community, used as the basis for discussion at the Miami Leadership Summit held January 17, 2012 was hosted by the Center for Leadership and is available to you and your organization.

 The authors of the report, Ken Lipartito, Modesto Maidique, Mayra Beers, and Candace Atamanik-Dunphy, based the report on the latest statistics and extensive interviews with many of Miami's most influential business, community, and civic leaders.

 The results of the Miami Leadership Summit will be included in a soon-to-be-released revised Miami: Leadership in a Global Economy.